 It is crucial to determine whether the delivery will be a sale to Norway, or in Norway.

-A sale to Norway is regarded as an export sale from abroad and should not trigger any particular liabilities with regards to VAT for the foreign seller.
-The importer of the goods is responsible for clearing the goods through Customs and for-paying the VAT on the value of the goods.
+A sale to Norway is regarded as an export sale from abroad and should not trigger any particular liabilities regarding VAT for the foreign seller.
+The importer of the goods is responsible for clearing the goods through Customs and paying the VAT on the value of the goods.
 When the Norwegian buyer is the importer, the sale should not trigger any obligations for the foreign seller to register for VAT and pay VAT or tax in Norway.

-Note that new rules were introduced in 2020 for sale of low value goods to consumers.
-Sellers and online marketplaces will need to calculate and collect VAT on sale of goods with a value below NOK 3 000 from 1 April.
+Note that new rules were introduced in 2020 for selling low-value goods to consumers.
+From 1 April, sellers and online marketplaces will need to calculate and collect VAT on the sale of goods with a value below NOK 3 000.

 Read further here: VAT on e-commerce (VOEC) in Norway